Nazarbayev Center: History

 One of the center's main activities is researchingthe Kazakhstan.
-Through its museum and educational programs, the center works develop civic identity and patriotism in Kazakh society and to foster interaction and cooperation between state bodies, institutions of science and culture, civil society, and the media.
+Through its museum and educational programs, the center works to develop civic identity and patriotism in Kazakh society and to foster interaction and cooperation between state bodies, institutions of science and culture, civil society, and the media.

 The center is run by acting Director Kassymbekov Mahmud Bazarkulovich and Deputy Director Eskendirov Meir Garipollaevich.